 The environment as the third teacher- At Vincent Massey, high value is placed on a learning environment that supports the development of inquiry, creativity, and free thought.
 Our renovated classrooms provide an environment that is filled with natural light, order and children's work.
 The classroom environment is free from clutter and all materials are considered for their purpose to inspire and engage our students.
 The space respects children as capable, independent learners by providing them with authentic and multi-purpose materials that encourage students to initiate and guide their own learning opportunities, taking agency of their learning.

 The learning environments are purposely and thoughtfully designed with child learning at the heart of the designs.
 Classrooms have open space and natural colours and light, to provide a calm, stable and predictable working environment for our students.
 Throughout the year, the rooms are filled with student work and expressions, and culturally representative books and artwork.
 Over time they become a space that represents each classroom individually and the learning that the class has explored.

-Collaboration and student-teacher relationships- The teachers at Vincent Massey view themselves as co-constructors of knowledge rather than the all-knowing leaders imparting wisdom.
+Teachers as Researcher- The teachers at VMA view themselves as co-constructors of knowledge rather than the all-knowing leaders imparting wisdom.
 Teachers work to provoke inquiry and intellectual growth by listening to students, extending their discussions, and providing materials.
-Vincent Massey teachers value social relationships as essential aspects of all learning.
+Our teachers value social relationships as essential aspects of all learning.
 Participation by children, teachers and parents in a community context allows all participants to connect and learn by interacting with one another and their environment.

 “OUR TASK, REGARDING CREATIVITY, IS TO HELP CHILDREN CLIMB THEIR OWN MOUNTAINS, AS HIGH AS POSSIBLE.
 NO ONE CAN DO MORE.”